rstudio/team-admin.rstudio.com/docs/using_rstudio_connect/lab_deploy_shiny.md

 ## Task: Explore the Connections pane

-The app `03_databse/app.R` is a Shiny application that reads data from a PostGres database.
+The app `03_databse/app.R` is a Shiny application that reads data from a PostgreSQL database.

 The RStudio IDE has a pane for "Connections" that allows you to establish database connections and browse information contained in the database tables.